speric/speric.github.com/_posts/2019-03-04-the-map-is-not-the-territory.md

 One useful way to tackle the process of building software is to use tools that break down tasks and features into smaller tasks, often represented by "cards".
-Indeed, one valuable skill for programmers to developer is being able to break down a large task into smaller, discrete components.
+Indeed, one valuable skill for programmers to develop is being able to break down a large task into smaller, discrete components.

 However, if we don't pay attention, those same tools can